 What is the history of the COVID-19 vaccine?
 These vaccines have been in the pipeline for almost 20 years.
 While COVID-19 is new, the virus it comes from is not.
 Researchers have been working since the SARS outbreak in Asia in 2003 to develop the technology and treatment that makes this unique vaccine.
 Information gained from the Ebola outbreak in 2014 was also used to develop the technology for the immunization.

 Are the vaccines effective?
 Yes.
 Both the Pfizer BioNTech and Moderna vaccines are 95 percent effective.
 This means they are more effective than the flu shot and similar to the effectiveness of other immunizations such as MMR or hepatitis B. Both Pfizer and Moderna are companies that specialize in creating medication.
 They have some of the best researchers on staff working for medical solutions.
 The recently released Johnson & Johnson/Janssen vaccine is a one-dose option that is 66 percent effective in clinical trials and very high efficacy in preventing hospitalization and death.

 How do I know the vaccines are safe?
 Each of these vaccines was tested on a large sample of people and have as much data behind them as the most effective medications or treatment options we use in healthcare.
-The Pfizer vaccine was tested on a group of 40,000 people and was found to be 95 percent effective in preventing COVID-19.
-Of those in the 5 percent that might have gotten COVID-19 even after vaccination, symptoms were greatly decreased and none were hospitalized or died.

 If I have other allergies, can I have an allergic reaction to the COVID-19 vaccine?
 People who have food allergies or environmental allergies such as dust or pollen should not be afraid to get the vaccine.
 Anyone with an allergy to medication may be monitored after administration of the vaccine, but will likely not be affected.